 Foreign key relations are displayed as lines connecting tables.
-Appearance of the relation depends on the selected notation.
-Fusion for MySQL supports IE and IDEF1X notations for the diagrams.
+Appearance of the relation depends on the selected notation. dbForge Studio supports IE and IDEF1X notations for the diagrams.

 IDEF1X (Integration Definition for Information Modeling) is a modeling language for developing a logical model of data.
 For detailed description of IDEF1X notation refer to FIPS Publication 184 Announcing the IDEF1X Standard December 1993 by the Computer Systems Laboratory of the National Institute of Standards and Technology (NIST).